 - Annual Fund - Recruit, Retain

 In 1996, the Galveston College Foundation formed a separate community based non-profit, an IRS 501 (c) 3, in large part, to establish the Universal Access program which was designed to reduce local high school drop-out rates by providing college tuition and fee payments for local high school graduates regardless of income level.
-The generosity of local businesses, individuals, and area foundations established an endowment of 3.1 million combined with federal assistance permits Galveston College to offer an unparalleled tuition assistance program for the well to do and underserved.
+The generosity of local businesses, individuals, and area foundations established an endowment of $6.2 million.
+This combined with federal assistance permits Galveston College to offer an unparalleled tuition assistance program for the well to do and underserved.
 Please see the Universal Access Guidelines and Foundation links.
 Consider a gift to Universal Access and click Donate Now.

 The Office of Development and Galveston College Foundation in collaboration with senior administration and volunteer leadership seeks to grow an alumni association, an activities calendar for GC’s Golden Anniversary in 2016-17, pursue a grants calendar for bricks and mortar projects, and assure scholarship opportunities for deserving students.

 Maria S. Tripovich, Director of Development and G.C.
 Foundation